rasmustaarnby/Surreal/README.md

 ### Async queries (planned)

 Laragear Surreal driver support executing a query without waiting for the results until later in your code, which can yield massive performance improvements.
-Simply use `async()` in the query you want to execute, which will wrap the results into a promise.
+Simply use `async()` in the query you want to execute, which will wrap the operation into a promise that you can resolve later.

 Since Async Queries don't wait for the result, you can use them to one-off inserting data.